 These penalties can add up quickly, ranging from $50 to $110 per form.
 Penalties could also be assessed if information is incomplete or incorrect on a 1099.

 Unfortunately, you cannot go to the IRS website and simply download a form; the IRS pre-prints Form 1099 in triplicate.
 You can order forms or pick them up from the IRS.
 You can also find them at the post office or the library, wherever IRS forms can be found.
 Alternatively, financial software tools like QuickBooks and other online resources, like Tax 1099 and Yearli, allow you to create 1099s electronically.

 After 1099s are prepared, Copy A is sent to the IRS; Copy B goes to the vendor; and Copy C should be retained for your files.

 While utilizing vendors and subcontractors is vital to your business, keeping track of the necessary paperwork can be time-consuming and cumbersome.
 Our CPAs can assist you in identifying who should receive 1099s, preparing the forms with accurate and complete information, and distributing them in a timely manner to the appropriate parties.
 Starting now will avoid crunch time and costly expedite fees you may pay to meet IRS deadlines.
-To get a head start on your 1099 filing process, reach out for a free, 30-minute consultation.
+For more information about our services, please take a look at our services page.